Emanuele-Saccoliti/Vanna-Volga-FX-Pricer/README.md

 S, rd, rf, T, sigmaATM, sigma25P, sigma25C, K_ATM, K_25P, K_25C
 ```

-It does not depend on the target strike.
+It n't depend on the target strike.
 This makes it reusable across many strikes for the same maturity and market data.

 ### Strike Weight Cache